Substitute Guide

 Cheddar Substitutes for Mac and Cheese

 Use Colby or Monterey Jack for classic baked mac and cheese.
-Both melt into a bechamel sauce without separating, and both have enough body to coat pasta evenly.
+Both melt into a bechamel sauce without separating, and Monterey Jack's moisture gives the sauce enough body to coat pasta evenly.

-For a sharper mac and cheese, blend Colby with a small amount of Swiss cave-aged wheel.
+For a sharper mac and cheese, blend Colby with a small amount of Gruyere.
 The Gruyere adds nutty depth without the graining risk that comes from using aged cheeses alone.

 Cheddar Substitutes for Grilled Cheese and Sandwiches

 Use Colby, Havarti, or Red Leicester.
-All three melt quickly at medium heat and produce the gooey, stretchy layer you want between toasted bread.
+Buttery Havarti melts quickly at medium heat and produces the gooey layer you want between toasted bread.

 Cheddar Substitutes for Cheese Boards